mrakgr/Trading-Journal/journal_2025.md

 Even if I could become profitable by doing everything by hand, that would come at the expense of my coding skills, and I don't want that.
 Ultimately the market or poker doesn't matter.
 Causing the Singularity does.

 But causing the Singularity is not a real goal that I can strive towards.
 All I can do is keep getting better at programming, and hope that I some point I'll cross the threshold.

+10:40am.
+Yeah, it's all coming together.
+I need a system that can react to conditions rather than simple moving averages crossings.

+I thought I'd be diverging from poker significantly, but all I am getting is a similar challenge in a different guise.
+And I'll have to use NNs or different kinds of memory systems to surmount it.

+I need a system that has a feel for momentum and can react to changes quickly.

+It's a perfect challenge for me who is on the path of transcendence.

+Fuck, if I cannot make a system that can tell apart the setups and react accordingly, I have no business whatsoever dreaming about the Singularity.
+I might as well accept that I'll be mediocre as a programmer until the day I die.

+What is the point of the deep learning revolution if I cannot feed it price patterns?
+I need to figure it out.